-- Training of pharmacy and other healthcare professionals in disease state management and pharmacotherapy - Developing protocols and proposals leveraging the management of cancer into existing HIV/AIDS platforms - Helping countries develop lung cancer surveillance programs and registries to collect data and make treatment recommendations - Engaging community members and organizations to help improve health outcomes - Project implementation and management at field sites
+- Training of pharmacy and other healthcare professionals in disease state management and pharmacotherapy - Developing protocols and proposals leveraging the management of cancer into existing HIV/AIDS platforms - Helping countries develop surveillance and registries to collect data and make treatment recommendations especially as it relates to lung cancer - Engaging community members and organizations to help improve health outcomes - Project implementation and management at field sites

-The Resident will then complete the remainder of the program in Lawrence Township, New Jersey, working with the U.S. Health Disparities in Cardiovascular and Immunologic Disease and other BMSF initiatives that address health inequities in the United States.
+In addition, the resident will complete six months in Lawrence Township, New Jersey, working with the U.S. Health Disparities in Cardiovascular and Immunologic Disease that address health inequities in the United States.
 Activities depend on the current needs of projects and partner organizations and may include: